Resource Center

 Employees can attest to their breaks using the Daily Sign-off form.

-With this feature, your California workers must complete the Daily Sign-off form before clocking out from their shifts.
-This way, they will verify whether they’ve used their breaks in a way that is compliant with California breaks law.
+With this feature, California workers must complete the Daily Sign-off form before clocking out from their shifts.
+This way, they verify whether they’ve used their breaks in compliance with California break law.
 Timeero will also automatically alert you if there is a compliance issue.

-Disclaimer: California laws are complex, so this article serves informational purposes only.
+Disclaimer: California laws are complex.
+This article should be used for informational purposes only.
 Consult your legal team for personalized advice.

 FAQ: Travel Time in California